 So you’ll probably want to book any hotel stays with your hotel-branded credit card, as these will offer the best points for those hotels.
 But if you have one card that offers 5 points per dollar spent on groceries, use that card for groceries.
 Then use a gas-centric card for your spending at the pump.

-Combining your credit card spending in this way–while being sure to pay off the balance in full each month–can help you get more points for every dollar you spend.
+Combining your credit card spending in this way--while being sure to pay off the balance in full each month--can help you get more points for every dollar you spend.
 Which you can then turn into free hotel stays and more.

 6. Using Your Points Strategically

 When you’re choosing the rewards program you’ll use, be sure to pay attention to the little extras.
-For instance, when you book at 4-night stay with any SPG hotel using rewards points or cash, you can get a fifth night for free.
+For instance, when you book a 4-night stay with any SPG hotel using rewards points or cash, you can get the fifth night for free.
 Some other hotel chains offer this free night option, as well.
 So whether or not you’re paying for all of your vacation nights in points, you can extend your vacation without paying any more.